Image Processing – Producing Ultimate Quality Photographs

 The images now are beginning to take shape in terms of photographic style.
 Some images will be converted to black and white for a timeless wedding feel, and we use one of the best film emulation plugins for Photoshop, namely Nik Silver Efex its a very precise tool and we can apply a certain film, grain structure and micro contrast to recall a classic wedding film look.
 There are many others of course, but as with all things the best filters are reserved in their strength and emphasis otherwise they can become too ‘fad’ like, and less elegant.

-Only once all these iterations are complete do all the images get processed in the various sizes required for social media and print
+Only once all these iterations are complete do all the photographs get processed in the various sizes required for social media and print.

 The software and processing techniques evolve of course as do peoples tastes, and images taken on a camera 5 – 10 years ago will benefit enormously from being reprocessed through state of the art software, so if you’ve been holding off on that wedding album from way back when, now is a good time to get it organised, the images will have that sparkle and colour that just wasn’t possible way back then.